tushef/deep-embedded-kmeans-clustering-pytorch/README.md

 - **Cluster distributions** showing class balance
 - **PCA projections** for faster visualization of high-dimensional embeddings

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit issues, feature requests, or pull requests.

-### Development Setup

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and add tests
-4. Commit your changes: `git commit -am 'Add feature'`
-5. Push to the branch: `git push origin feature-name`
-6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📖 Citation

 If you use this implementation in your research, please cite the original paper: